-This course requires a final paper, due Dec 15, in which you delve more deeply into a particular categorical dimension of discrimination.
-You will submit material on your paper four times during the term (Oct 6, Oct 20, Nov 3, and Nov 24-due dates are marked with a in the syllabus).
+This course requires a final paper, due Dec 12, in which you delve more deeply into a particular categorical dimension of discrimination.
+You will submit material on your paper four times during the term (Sep 28, Oct 12, Oct 26, and Nov 16-due dates are marked with a \ in the syllabus).
 These four "in-term" assignments are graded P/NP.
-The point of the P/NP assignments is to chop the work of the paper into manageable chunks, to give you feedback on each stage of your work so that you can correct/improve it as you go, and to help us both avoid an unpleasant surprise later.
+The point of the P/NP assignments is to divide the work of the paper into manageable chunks, to give you feedback on each stage of your work so that you can correct/improve it as you go, and to help us both avoid an unpleasant surprise later.
 To that end, please note that all P/NP assignments must receive a grade of P in order for you to be sure your paper will satisfy at least the minimal requirements of the course.